 In 2013, it was announced that the characters would be returning in a live show at the SSE Hydro in Glasgow.
-Initially, four shows were announced, though that was later increased to sixteen and then increased again to twenty-one.
+Initially, four performances were announced, though that was later increased to sixteen and then increased again to twenty-one!
 The shows played to 210,000 people and made an estimated £6,000,000 in ticket sales.

 In 2016, a seventh series was announced, nine years after the end of the original run.
 An eighth series followed before the ninth and final series aired in 2019.
 A final live show concluded in November 2019 with Kiernan and Hemphill declaring that the characters would then go into “comedy retirement”.

 I was a fan of the show, obviously.
-I was a fan of Chewin’ The Fat as well, though I’m not sure it has aged quite so well.
-I remember seeing a VHS copy of the original Still Game stage show and thinking it was the funniest thing I had seen in years and the early series of the TV show were much the same.
-I thought it lost its way a bit in later years but still had its moments and the closing scenes of the final episode were genuinely touching.
+I was a fan of Chewin’ The Fat as well, though I’m not sure the sketch format has aged quite so well as Still Game.
+I first encountered Jack & Victor through a VHS copy of the original stageplay and thought it was the funniest thing I had seen in years.
+Being born and raised in the outskirts of Glasgow, in a very Glaswegian family, I felt like I knew the characters.
+The early series of the TV show were excellent and though it perhaps lost its way a little in later years, it always had its moments and the closing scenes of the final episode were genuinely touching.
 In any case, I’m not here to critique the show.

 That statement that Jack and Victor had only gone into “comedy retirement” did seem to indicate that we hadn’t heard the last of them, however…

 What has all this got to do with whisky?
 Well, not much.
-Although, you could argue that this makes more sense than other TV/whisky tie-ins.
-Jack, Victor & co are shown to enjoy a dram on several occasions and even visit a distillery at one point.
-Beyond that, I think it’s pretty obvious that the writers were looking for a way to maintain the profitability of their most successful property.
-I’m not criticising, by the way, everyone else is at it, so why not Still Game?
+Although, you could argue that a Jack and Victor whisky makes more sense than other TV/whisky tie-ins.
+Jack, Victor & co are certainly shown to enjoy a dram on many occasions and even visit a distillery at one point.
+So what if the writers were looking for a way to maintain the profitability of their most successful property?
+I’m not criticising, everyone else is at it, so why not Still Game?

 Smell: Vanilla fudge.
 Plenty of honey.
 Breakfast cereal.
 Caramel.
 Digestive biscuits.
-Wee touch of oak and some subtle smoke.
-Water releases apple and pear.
+A wee touch of oak and some subtle smoke.
+Water releases apples and pears.
 Lemon too.

 The label says “The perfect blend for good times, family, and auld pals” and I think that’s probably about right.
 It’s not a dram to ponder over for hours on end.
 It isn’t going to stimulate your palate to new levels of ecstasy.
 It is, however, a solid, tasty, session-able wee whisky.

 I suppose it’s also a bit of a conversation piece.
-Bring this out among company and you can throw the cork away as you all relive favourite moments from Still Game.
+Bring this out among company and you can throw the cork away as you all relive your favourite moments from Still Game.
 A bit of a cash grab?
-Aye, but no one’s being forced to buy it and crucially, those that do fancy a bottle aren’t being fleeced of ridiculous amounts.
+Aye, but no one’s being forced to buy it and crucially, those that do fancy a bottle aren’t being fleeced for ridiculous amounts.
 So fair play.
-Good luck to the Craiglang boys in this, their comedy retirement.
+I say good luck to the Craiglang boys in this, their comedy retirement.

 For more on Jack and Victor whisky, visit here